chervontsev/tmdb-proxy/README.md

 Note: `Procfile` in the repo is for Heroku setup.
 So if you choose some other provider, feel free to drop it or rewrite it :)

-Note: In this solution your API Key is not persisted or cached in the proxy and just goes as a query parameter.
+Note: In this solution your API Key is not persisted or cached in the proxy and just goes through with the endpoint as a query parameter.

 Note: Note that free tiers of cloud providers usually have some limitations for capacity and calls.
 So be sure to check on this with their documentations and user plans.